WORKING PAPERS

 (Submitted)

 Abstract: This paper examines how large trade shocks affect workers differently over the life cycle and how these heterogeneous economic effects translate into electoral outcomes.
 Using the U.S. China Shock as a source of plausibly exogenous variation in local labor demand across commuting zones, I compare cohorts that age through the shock in more exposed locations to otherwise similar cohorts in less exposed areas.
+The analysis uses the Autor, Dorn, and Hanson import-penetration exposure measure for identification, while treating the 2000 granting of Permanent Normal Trade Relations (PNTR) to China as the institutional break that helps interpret the timing and intensity of the post-2000 shock.
 I show that workers approaching retirement in highly exposed commuting zones experience the largest and most persistent income losses, consistent with limited adjustment horizons and irreversible labor market disruptions.
 These losses are accompanied by significant political consequences: electoral punishment of incumbents is concentrated in locations where trade-induced income declines fall disproportionately on older, highly politically engaged cohorts.
-The results highlight how trade shocks that generate concentrated losses among politically influential groups can amplify the electoral consequences of globalization and contribute to backlash against trade openness.
+The results highlight a behavioral and political-economy amplification mechanism: trade shocks that generate concentrated losses among groups with high electoral participation can produce political responses that are large relative to the average economic shock.

 WORKING IN PROGRESS